DeepByteLabs/DeepByteLabs/README.md

 Our system goes beyond surface-level simulation by incorporating **real-world-inspired metadata** such as:
 - ZIP-level demographics
 - Regionally accurate disease prevalence
-- Wearable device signals (e.g., heart rate, steps, sleep patterns)
+- Wearable device signals
-- Social determinants of health (e.g., income brackets, neighborhood health indices)
+- Social determinants of health

 Yet every output remains **fully synthetic**, **non-identifiable**, and **safe for use across borders and applications**.